 Without debt support, unaffordable payments on the vast portfolio of loans from China and other wealthy nations could lead to a series of chaotic defaults by individual African countries.

-According to Wang Yi, the conference will also focus on joint efforts against Covid-19, including the provision of more vaccines for the continent.
+In a May speech, Chinese finance minister Wang Yi said the conference will also focus on joint efforts against Covid-19, including the provision of more vaccines for the continent.
 Africa’s share of China’s total global vaccine distribution remains at 8% compared to 61% for Asia, according to a Chinese vaccine tracker report from @BridgeBeijing.

 There will also be talks on deepening cooperation on China’s Belt and Road global infrastructure plan and adopting sector-specific cooperation measures for priority areas such as healthcare, investment, trade, industrialisation, agricultural security, climate change, peace and security, human resources and digital economy.